<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 6. LTV-CAC Ratio

 When looking at the return on investment (ROI) per customer, use the LTV-CAC ratio.
-In this metric, LTV refers to the lifetime value of your customers, which you divide by your average customer acquisition cost (CAC).
+In this metric, LTV refers to your calculated customer lifetime value, which you divide by your average customer acquisition cost (CAC).

 The LTV-CAC ratio goes beyond simply examining how much it costs to acquire new customers to analyzing how profitable your new customers are.
 The higher the LTV-CAC ratio, the more efficient your customer acquisition activities—and the more profitable your new customers become.